 It was common practice in the camp for the Japanese to call the POWs out of the barracks at night and make them stand at attention for no reason.
 One guard, Sgt.
 Masaru Mikawa would walk down the line and get in the faces of the POWs.
 If the man flinched, he walloped the man as hard as he could.
 Those POWs put in the guardhouse had no bedding and had their rations reduced.

-The Japanese intentionally failed to give the POWs adequate food, and the Japanese supervisor of the POW kitchen, Tomotsu Kimura, also known as “The Punk,” was known to take sacks of rice – meant for the POWs – home.
-The food the POWs did receive consisted of under-cooked rice and barley, and a soup that was made from mountain greens and weeds.
-On very few occasions, the POWs received vegetables, meat or fish.
+The Japanese intentionally failed to give the POWs adequate food, and the Japanese supervisor of the POW kitchen, Tomotsu Kimura, also known as “The Punk” was known to take sacks of rice – meant for the POWs – home.
+The food the POWs did receive consisted of undercooked rice and barley, and a soup that was made from mountain greens and weeds.
+On very few occasions, the POWs received vegetables, meat, or fish.
 To make the fish edible, the POWs boiled it until they could eat it.
 The portions given to the prisoners were smaller than they should have been because Kimura skimmed food from the POWs and gave it to the guards.

-Red Cross packages which arrived at the camp were commandeered by the Japanese for themselves.
+Red Cross packages that arrived at the camp were commandeered by the Japanese for themselves.
 Red Cross boxes and supplies were not issued to the POWs and guards were known to take the food, medicines, and clothing for their own use.
 One day, representatives of the International Red Cross came to the camp.
 Before they arrived, the Japanese handed out Red Cross boxes to the POWs but told them that if they touched anything in the boxes they would be severely punished.
 After the Red Cross left the camp, the Japanese confiscated the boxes.

 The camp hospital was a hospital in name only, and the POWs were given little to no medicine when they were sick.
 The medicine sent by the Red Cross for the POWs was used by the Japanese.
 In addition, there were no bathroom facilities for the sick.
-The POWs had to sleep on soiled blankets which could not be cleaned since there were no facilities to wash them.
+The POWs had to sleep on soiled blankets that could not be cleaned since there were no facilities to wash them.